 HADITH, SUNNA, SUNNI and SHIA: An Arabic word, hadith (sometimes al-hadith or ahadith) refers to the words and deeds of Muhammad; thus, hadith is, in effect, a record of the Prophet’s life.
 As such, hadith plays an essential role for Muslims in the interpretation and understanding of the Qur’an.
 SUNNA is “the way” or “the custom” of the Prophet; it includes not only the hadith but also all other aspects of Muhammad’s life.
 SUNNI and SHIA are branches of Islam; for a brief discussion and comparison of them, please click here

 JESUS: “Jesus” is the English form of the Latin form of the Greek form of the Hebrew word Yeshua or Yehoshua.
 In fact, the man’s name was probably something like Issa Ben Yussuf.
 Does the name make any difference?
 For some, raised from childhood in the orthodox Christian tradition, the word Jesus is laden with memories and meanings that have little or even nothing to do with the needs of an adult seeker.
 For this reason, it is not uncommon that such seekers turn to Buddhism, Hinduism, or other spiritual traditions for inspiration and guidance.
 And yet, Jesus is so powerful a Teacher, and his Teachings are so powerful, it seems a cosmic shame to deny this Resource simply because of the circumstances under which we were first introduced to it.
 One solution may be to address him differently, as Yeshua perhaps, or Rabbi Issa, or, as he himself suggested, simply Teacher (“You call me Teacher and Master, and you’re right: that’s who I am.”
 John 13.13 SV).
+All that said, should we not acknowledge that it would be far more respectful of us to call him by his more likely true name, Issa, rather than Jesus, as we commonly do, a name based on the language of his oppressors?
+After all, the I in INRI atop the cross to which they nailed him is for Iesu, not Issa!
+Who among us thinks that those who knew him and loved him Peter, his brother James, the Marys addressed him by the name assigned to him by Rome?
+Then why do we?
 In the final analysis, of course, it is literally True that, seen one Teacher, seen them all.
 Thus, our observation has been that, whatever tradition seekers of Truth choose initially, in time they seem to drift naturally away from the ism, and come to rest in the Teachings themselves, there to discover that, just as all the Teachers themselves insist, all Teachers and all Teachings are One and the Same One in Truth.
 We suppose there exist an infinite number of books about Jesus.
 We have read some of them, many of which are good; but far and away the best … in our opinion … is “Jesus A Life” by A. N. Wilson.
 This is a mature study of the man and the phenomenon, human and spiritual.
 It is at once informative, challenging, disturbing, fascinating, and inspiring.

 JI, DEV, DEVI, BHAGAVAN: In parts of India, ji is a term of respect added to some words, particularly names.
 Thus, for example, Jiddu Krishhamurti is sometimes referred to as Krishnaji, and Neem Karoli Baba as Babaji.
 Also, a seeker might refer to his or her guru as guruji (or, more likely, Guruji).
 Similarly, the suffix dev (from deva, meaning “shining one”; compare “deus” in Latin) may be used in reference to someone who has Realized God, or a Teacher.
 Thus, for example, Gurudev.
 Similarly, Devi is used in conjunction with the names of goddesses and female Teachers, as “Sarada Devi”.
 Bhagavan, sometimes bhagwan, is an epithet for God, meaning the exalted or most holy One.
 In India, seekers sometimes refer to or address their Teacher as Bhagavan or Sri Bhagavan.